 Paint and Primer

-However if your color is still too far off, I’d consider going back and purchasing the paint and primer in one combo you mentioned above.
+If your color is still too far off, I’d consider going back and purchasing the paint and primer in one combo you mentioned above.
 Now it’s important to remember that some people would have you believe that a paint and primer in one combo could tackle this job in just one coat.
 Unfortunately this is not true.
 When it comes to darker pigment rich paint colors, it will still take two or three coats to get the job done.
 Considering that you’ve already painted two coats on your wall and it is not even close to the color of the sample, it might be time to switch to a paint that is a little thicker and will coat the wall better.
 I hate to tell you to buy another paint product, but this may save you time in the long run.
 Not to mention that if the combo paint gets the job done in less coats, it might actually be cheaper because it requires less paint.

 Whether you stick with it and apply more coats of paint or purchase a combo paint instead, in the end you’ll see the results you were hoping for.
 It’s just going to take a bit more elbow grease to get the job done!